KristoferMar/Vue-Guide/README.md

 https://github.com/KristoferMar/Vue-Guide/blob/master/vue-basics/src/components/ForLoop.vue <br><br>
 - You can add elements to an loop like e.g <button @click="ingredients.push('spices')" but it's a good idea to add :key="ingredient" in the v-for element to make sure new added elements don't overwrite old once. <br>

-### Vue information
+<h3>Vue Components</h3>
 Vue 'components' start with new Vue({ dataproperties }) and consists of different data properties which include functions mand methods inside them. <br> <br>

 Properties:

-- el is the dataproperty which binds vue template to our html code. if we want to execute js code on a div with id="app" el will be = '#app'. <br>
+- "el" - is the dataproperty which binds vue template to our html code. if we want to execute js code on a div with id="app" el will be = '#app'. <br>
-- Data is a dataproperty but is NOT reactive, becuase the data property does not include methods. <br>
+- "Data: {}" - is a dataproperty but is NOT reactive, becuase the data property does not include methods. <br>
+- "components: {}" - this option is used to register a component logically in a view or in another component. <br>
 - The Methods property is used to create methods to interact with data in the data property.
 Method properties are executed every time the dom is updated. <br>
 - The Computed property lets us store properties and it is not directly data.
 Data in the computed property can be used just like you use a property in a data object.
 You dont have to use if as functions.
 Computed properties are only executed when needed.
 Computed properties ALWAYS need to run synchronously. <br>
 - Watch is a data properties which we use to run async functions.
 We are able to store local variables in the watch properties.  <br>